Beeston Hall School

-Beeston Hall School is an independent day and boarding preparatory school for boys and girls in the village of Beeston Regis, Norfolk, England.
+Beeston Hall School is an independent day and boarding pre-prep and preparatory school for boys and girls in the village of Beeston Regis, near Sheringham in Norfolk, England.

-Founded in 1948, Beeston Hall currently accommodates 125 pupils aged 4 – 13 making it the largest boarding preparatory school in East Anglia.
+Founded in 1948, Beeston Hall accommodates 180 pupils aged 2 – 13 making it the largest boarding preparatory school in East Anglia.

+In April 2026, Beeston Hall won 'Great Country Prep', featured in The Week newspaper.

+In September 2026, Beeston opened a new 2+ years funded-hours Nursery with capacity for 20 places.

+Tatler Magazine also reviewed Beeston as one of the best schools in the country.

 History

-Originally called Beeston Regis Hall, it was once the family home of the Wyndham Ketton-Cremers on the Beeston Regis Estate, part of the much larger Felbrigg Estate, the family seat.
-In 1940 a German bomb hit the school, causing slight damage.
+Part of Beeston Hall date back to Tudor times, but more recently was the family home of the Wyndham Ketton-Cremers on the Beeston Regis Estate.
+Beeston Regis Estate was part of the much larger Felbrigg Estate, the family seat.

+In 1940, a German bomb hit the building, causing slight damage.

 The Hall was leased to Thomas Tapping and his wife Bessie, who opened the private Beeston Hall School in 1948.
-In 1967 the school became an incorporated trust, and in 1970, following the death of Robert Wyndham Ketton-Cremer, the last squire of Felbrigg, the school acquired the freehold and about 14 acres (5.7 ha) of land.
-Over the years the school has expanded; it is the biggest employer in the parish.
+In 1967, the school became an incorporated trust, and in 1970, following the death of Robert Wyndham Ketton-Cremer, the last squire of Felbrigg, the school acquired the freehold and about 14 acres (5.7 ha) of land.

+Over the years, the school has expanded and become the biggest employer in the parish.
 It has also acquired other surrounding land including Beeston Hall Common, which it purchased from the parish of Beeston Regis.

-In September 2025, Beeston Hall became part of Radley Schools Group.